connectrpc/conformance/README.md

 * gRPC reference client against a Connect reference server
 * Connect reference client against a gRPC reference server

-## Status: Alpha
+## Status: Pre-v1.0.0

-This project is currently in alpha.
+This project is currently pre-v1.0.0.
 The API should be considered unstable and likely to change.

 ## Ecosystem